NCAR/i-wrf/docs/Users_Guide/lulcredcloud.rst

 * In Flavor, choose the "Flavor" c64.m120 (64 Virtual CPUs) to provide a faster simulation run-time.
 Note that this will consume subscriptions very fast.
 * In Network, select "public".
 * In Security Groups, select the group with SSH rule enabled.
-* In Key Pair, select the SSH public key that you uploaded previously.
+* In Key Pair, select the SSH public key that you created or uploaded previously.

 When all the required options are selected, click on the "Launch Instance" button, and wait for the instance to enter the "Active" state.
 Note that the instance will not only be created, but also running so that you can log in right away.